A Better Eternal Perspective On Life Living with Hearing Loss

 Successful communication requires the efforts of all people involved in a conversation.
 Even when the person with hearing loss utilizes hearing aids and active listening strategies, it is crucial that others involved in the communication process consistently use good communication strategies, including the following:

-1. Face the hearing-impaired person directly, on the same level, and in good light whenever possible.
-Position yourself so that the light is shining on the speaker’s face, not in the eyes of the listener.
+- Face the deaf person directly, on the same level, and in good light whenever possible.
+Position yourself so that the light shines on the speaker’s face, not in the listener’s eyes.

-5. Avoid talking too rapidly or using sentences that are too complex.
-Slow down a little, pause between sentences or phrases, and wait to make sure you have been understood before going on.
+- Avoid talking too rapidly or using complex sentences.
+Slow down, pause between sentences or phrases, and wait to ensure you have been understood before proceeding.

-6. Keep your hands away from your face while talking.
-If you are eating, chewing, smoking, etc. while talking, your speech will be more difficult to understand.
-Beards and mustaches can also interfere with the ability of the hearing impaired to speech read.
+- Keep your hands away from your face while talking.
+If you are eating, chewing, smoking, etc., while talking, your speech will be more challenging to understand.
+Beards and mustaches can also interfere with the ability of the hearing impaired to read speech.

-7. If the hearing-impaired listener hears better in one ear than the other, try to make a point of remembering which ear is better so that you will know where to position yourself.
+- If the hearing-impaired listener hears better in one ear than the other, try to remember which ear is better so that you will know where to position yourself.

-9. Most hearing-impaired people have greater difficulty understanding speech when there is background noise.
+- Most hearing-impaired people have more difficulty understanding speech when background noise exists.
 Try to minimize extraneous noise when talking.

-10. Some people with hearing loss are very sensitive to loud sounds.
+- Some people with hearing loss are susceptible to loud sounds.
 This reduced tolerance for loud sounds is not uncommon.
 Avoid situations where there will be loud sounds when possible.

-11. If the hearing-impaired person has difficulty understanding a particular phrase or word, try to find a different way of saying the same thing, rather than repeating the original words over and over.
+- If the hearing-impaired person has difficulty understanding a particular phrase or word, try to find a different way of saying the same thing rather than repeating the original words repeatedly.

-12. Acquaint the listener with the general topic of the conversation.
+- Acquaint the listener with the general topic of the conversation.
 Avoid sudden changes in the topic.
-If the subject is changed, tell the hearing-impaired person what you are talking about now.
-In a group setting, repeat questions or key facts before continuing with the discussion.
+If the subject changes, tell the hearing-impaired person what you are talking about now.
+Repeat questions or critical facts in a group setting before continuing the discussion.

-13. If you are giving specific information — such as time, place, or phone numbers — to someone who is hearing impaired, have them repeat the specifics back to you.
+- If you are giving specific information—such as time, place, or phone numbers—to someone who is hearing impaired, have them repeat the specifics back to you.
 Many numbers and words sound alike.

-15. Recognize that everyone, especially the hard-of-hearing, has a harder time hearing and understanding when ill or tired.
+- Recognize that everyone demanding hearing has a more challenging time hearing and understanding when ill or tired.

 Helpful Resources on Hearing Loss